beatcracker/toptout/data/README.md

     "privacy": "https://example.com/privacy"
   },

   // Telemetry channels list.
-Has name, desription and optionally opt-in/out methods.
+Conains name and optionally desription and opt-in/out methods.
-  // Optional, since you may wish to add a product that contains telemetry but no way to control it.
+  // Optional, since you may wish to add a product that contains telemetry but doesn't provide a way to control it.
   "telemetry": [
     {

       // Telemetry channel unique ID.
 Use lowercase and [az-] character set.
-Must be unique in this list.
+      // Must be unique in this list.
       "id": "usage-data",

       // Friendly name of the product
       "name": "Usage data",

       // Target object.
-Optional, since you may wish to describe multiple telemetry channels that you can't control.
+      // Optional, since you may wish to describe multiple telemetry channels that don't provide a ways to control them.
       "target": {

         // "Environment variable" target.
-Sets or removes environment variable.
+        // Sets or removes environment variable.
         "env": {

           // Path object.
 Contains environment variable name for various OSes.